Updated: March 27, 2019

 It’s rare for a credit card company to challenge the validity of your entire bankruptcy by seeking to dismiss your case.
 It is more likely that a credit card company would cause you trouble by objecting to the discharge of its particular debt.

 Usually, the only parties that will try to dismiss your entire bankruptcy case are the bankruptcy trustee or another government official.
-However, if you file a Chapter 7 bankruptcy, a creditor does have the right to ask the court to dismiss your bankruptcy if it appears that the bankruptcy filing is an abuse of the system -- for example, because your income and expenses show that you should be filing Chapter 13 instead.
-In that case, a court may dismiss your case or convert it to Chapter 13.
+However, if you file a Chapter 7 bankruptcy, a creditor has the right to ask the court to dismiss your bankruptcy if it appears that the bankruptcy filing is an abuse of the system, for instance, because your income and expenses show that you should be filing Chapter 13 instead.
+In that case, a court might dismiss your case or convert it to Chapter 13.

 However, a credit card company can ask the court not to discharge the debt you owe to it.
 If the court agrees, you'll be able to get rid of your other unsecured and credit card debts, but you won't be able to wipe that particular credit card debt.

 A credit card company can object to the discharge of the debt if fraud was involved.
 For example, if you lied on your credit card application or incurred lots of debt that you knew you couldn't repay, the company might challenge the discharge of the debt.

 There are special rules when you incur credit card debt shortly before filing for bankruptcy.
 In the below situations, the court will presume that you incurred the debt fraudulently.
 That means that if the credit card company brings a complaint to determine dischargeability, the burden is on you to prove that you didn't incur the debts with fraudulent intent or that the purchases were not luxury goods.

 Dates are current from April 1, 2019, through March 31, 2022.
 (11 U.S.C. § 523(a)(2)(C)(i)(l).)